joshfng/railsready/README.md

 Please note: If you are running on a super slow connection your sudo session may timeout and you'll have to enter your password again.
 If you're running this on an EC2 or RS instance it shouldn't be problem.

-I use this to setup VMs all the time but I'm sure this script can be improved.
-It's meant to serve as a quick start to get all the dependencies, Ruby, and Rails on a system with no interaction.
-Basically it's just running all the apt-get commands for you (aside from building Ruby or installing RVM).
-I'll update the commands and ruby versions as they change.
+#
+####Rails Ready now supports a "plugin" type system.
+The distro is detected and a corresponding "recipe" file is pulled down to run the distro specific setup steps.
+Check the recipes dir to see if your distro is supported.
+If you would like to add support for a system fork the repo, write a recipe, and submit a pull request.
+Take a look at recipes/ubuntu.sh for an idea of what to model your recipe after.

-If you use this and have any suggestions let me know joshfng@gmail.com
+If you use this or have any suggestions let me know joshfng@gmail.com